 Widgets Were Everywhere

-At the time this widget was around desktop widgets were the “in thing”.
+At the time this widget was bouncing around people’s desktops, desktop widgets in general were the “in thing”.

 Like most desktop widgets the KDE bouncing ball was, of itself, largely pointless.
-But the relatively randomness of it amidst a set of semi-useful tools, like clocks, battery meters, and app launchers added to its appeal.
+But the relatively randomness of it amidst a set of semi-useful tools, like clocks, battery meters, and app launchers, kinda enhanced its appeal.

-And not just to me — cats, the general measure of awesomeness, also loved it.
+And not just to people like me, but to cats, the general measure of awesomeness in all things:

 What Happened to the KDE Bouncy Ball?

-KDE dropped the bouncy ball from Plasma add-ons in 2014, reasoning at the time that: “…when trying to develop a professional experience toys and gimicks aren’t a good thing to be shipping by default.
-The user’s desktop is not a showcase for us to experiment with.
+KDE dropped the bouncy ball from Plasma add-ons in 2014, reasoning at the time that: “…when trying to develop a professional experience toys and gimmicks aren’t a good thing to be shipping by default.
+The user’s desktop is not a showcase for us to experiment with.”

-As “gimmicky” as the KDE bouncing ball widget was its existence will have served a purpose.
-When developers build crazy things like they they push limits, encounter flaws, and highlight areas that benefit for useful things, like improving animations, shadows, frame-rates, etc.
+As ‘gimmicky’ as the KDE bouncing ball widget might be, its existence served a purpose.
+When developers build crazy things like this they push limits, encounter flaws, and highlight areas that benefit properly useful things, like improving window animations and shadows, frame-rates, etc.

-I was only reminded of the bouncing ball widgets existence today, by chance.
-It’s something I had not thought about for years but being reminded of it put a smile on your face.
+Anyway, I was only reminded of the bouncing ball widget today by chance.
+It’s something I had not thought about for years, but being reminded of it has put a smile on my face.

-I hope this post puts a smile on some of yours!
+So I hope this post puts a smile on yours!